Please find below a list of our most frequently asked questions – please do not hesitate to contact us if you would like any further information.

 You have the choice between car, an excellent train service to Aviemore Railway station which is only a mile away, or by air then hiring a car via one of Scotland’s main airports at Edinburgh, Glasgow, or from Aberdeen or Inverness.
 Pick up from Inverness airport can be arranged.
 Full details are available on our Contact /Location page.

-Our lovely hosts Amy or James can advise you on travel and will let you know how to let yourselves in.
+Our lovely host Amy can advise you on travel and will let you know how to let yourselves in.
 They will arrange when it is convenient to welcome you in person.

 What about food and drink?

-Our Estate Farm Shop at Rothiemurchus Centre about half a mile away is open daily (except Christmas Day) and a destination for ‘foodies’.
+Our Estate Farm Shop at Rothiemurchus Centre about half a mile away and a destination for ‘foodies’.

-You can order through your hosts Amy or James, our famed velvety Rothiemurchus venison and our celebrated, full of flavour traditional highland beef fresh, or frozen into ready to eat meals, as well as seasonal Scottish, U.K and European cheeses, our own smoked rainbow trout, haggis, black pudding, home-cured bacon all made by our inhouse butcher and lots of local, Scottish and specialist deli produce.
+You can order through your host Amy, our famed velvety Rothiemurchus venison and our celebrated, full of flavour traditional highland beef fresh, or frozen into ready to eat meals, as well as seasonal Scottish, U.K and European cheeses, our own smoked rainbow trout, haggis, black pudding, home-cured bacon all made by our inhouse butcher and lots of local, Scottish and specialist deli produce.
 We try also to have locally grown soft fruit and veg. in season.
-Amy or James can arrange for Janet and her farm shop team to take delivery of your order from Tesco or Sainsbury so it can be put into the Boat House fridges and freezer ready for your arrival.
-Just let Amy or James know so you get the right address and they can warn The Farm Shop team.
+Amy can arrange for Janet and her farm shop team to take delivery of your order from Tesco or Sainsbury so it can be put into the Boat House fridges and freezer ready for your arrival.
+Just let Amy know so you get the right address and they can warn The Farm Shop team.

 There are also carefully selected wines, whisky, gin and beers many are from our award-winning local distilleries and breweries as well as a good range of Scottish non-alcoholic drinks.